As a female entrepreneur to another: Let’s get real about money.

 Keina and I also talk about generational wealth and what that means in the context of her work with Wealth Over Now.
 Generational wealth can mean a lot of things, but to Keina it means showing women how to take control over their money, change their money stories, and create “new norms.”

 There is a ripple effect when women feel confident with their money, because women help other women.
 They also ask big questions.
-Questions like: